vtexdocs/help-center-content/docs/en/tutorials/Subscriptions/Subscription Guides/how-subscriptions-work.md

 Subscription orders are created between 6:00 and 7:00 am in Brazil zone (GMT-3).

 13. **Does the functionality Subscriptions work with Seller Portal?** No, Subscriptions does not work with [Seller Portal](https://help.vtex.com/en/tutorial/how-to-set-up-your-store-on-seller-portal).

+14. **How does it work to create subscriptions from original orders that have SKUs with attachments?**
+By default, stores do not create subscription orders associating SKU [attachments](https://help.vtex.com/en/tutorial/o-que-e-um-anexo--aGICk0RVbqKg6GYmQcWUm) with the original order, i.e., attachments are not considered in recurring orders.
+However, you can enable this setting for your store, but it can only be done via API using the [Edit subscriptions settings](https://developers.vtex.com/docs/api-reference/subscriptions-api-v3#post-/api/rns/settings) endpoint.
+Learn more in [How to keep attachments from original orders in subscriptions](https://developers.vtex.com/docs/guides/how-to-keep-attachments-from-original-orders-in-subscriptions).